 18. Prenatal massage

-A good massage with some aromatic oil like lavender or citrus just before going to bed followed by a warm bath will relax your senses and help you get you a good sleep at night.
+A good massage with some aromatic oil like lavender or citrus just before going to bed, followed by a warm bath, will relax your senses and help you sleep well at night.

-Night sickness during pregnancy can be distressing if severe.
+Night sickness during pregnancy can be distressing, if severe.
 It may keep you awake all night and stress you out.
 Therefore, you should try and prevent it in the initial stages.
-If none of the above remedies works for you, it is recommended that you consult your doctor at earliest.
+If you suffer from extreme pregnancy nausea at night, consult a doctor to get it treated at the earliest.

 Also Read: Home Remedies for Vomiting in Pregnancy